Leading Sports Governance

 "The tutor had fantastic content knowledge."

-To book your place, please send us an email with your name, organisation and the name and date of your preferred course.
+If you are interested in future courses, please send us an email with your name, organisation and the title and date of your preferred course as we can retain your details and maintain a reserve list.